Acee Blue Eagle

 Acee Blue Eagle (17 August 1907 – 18 June 1959) was a Native American artist, educator, dancer, and Native American flute player, who directed the art program at Bacone College.
 His birth name was Alexander C. McIntosh, he also went by Chebon Ahbulah (Laughing Boy), and Lumhee Holot-Tee (Blue Eagle), and was an enrolled member of the Muscogee (Creek) Nation.

 Early life and education

 Alexander C. McIntosh was born north of Anadarko, Oklahoma on August 17, 1907; however, his birth year is also given as 1909.
-His father was Solomon McIntosh, and his mother was Martha "Mattie" McIntosh.
+His father was Solomon McIntosh (Muscogee), and his mother was Martha "Mattie" Odom McIntosh.
 His Muscogee Creek great-grandfather served as a chief for 31 years.